This post may contain affiliate links. Read the full disclosure here

-Seafood macaroni salad is a cookout essential.
-Plump shrimp, tender crab meat, and crisp veggies coated with creamy mayo and a blast of Old Bay.
-This recipe is sure to become your family’s new favorite summer salad.
+Seafood Macaroni Salad —plump shrimp, tender crab meat, and crisp veggies coated with creamy mayo and a blast of Old Bay.

-Capers have a briny taste that I think adds savory or tartness for lack of a better work.
-It’s similar to vinegar.
+Capers have a briny taste that I think adds savory or tartness for lack of a better word.
+It has a similar taste to vinegar which works well in this macaroni salad.
 While I wouldn’t use vinegar in this particular recipe, I like the quality the capers add.
 Fresh parsley is another new addition that brings freshness to the salad.
 The other components are traditional.

 Making Seafood Macaroni Salad

 We use shrimp and imitation crab meat in this recipe.
 Some people use real crab meat.
 Others just use shrimp.
 Whatever your preference, use that.
 If you decide to use another seafood entirely, please swing back through and let me know how it turns out.
 I’ve been thinking about possible options.

 The recipe starts with cooked elbow macaroni.
 Follow the package direction for fully cooked, not al dente.
 The noodles should be soft but not mushy.
 Then you layer your seafood and veggies on top of the pasta.
 Top it with the mayo mixed with capers, pimento, and parsley.
 Season it with the Old Bay and lemon pepper to finish.
 That easy.
 Serve this at any gathering that features burgers and/or sandwiches.

 LET ME KNOW WHAT YOU THINK OF THE RECIPE.
 SUGGESTIONS AND HONEST OPINIONS ALWAYS APPRECIATED.
 LEAVE A REVIEW IN THE COMMENTS, RATE THE RECIPE, AND SAVE IT FOR LATER!

 - 1 c elbow noodles dry

 - 1/4 c yellow onion finely dice